eford/Astro585_2015_Fall_Public/labs/7/ex2.md

 ## Exercise 2 Using Julia's DistributedArrays

 In this exercise, you will learn how to use Distributed Arrays to parallelize a computation over processors on a cluster.
 Note that DistributedArrays were moved from the base Julia library in v0.3.* to their own package starting in julia v0.4.*.
-Below, I'll assume that you're using a v0.4.

 First, make a simple parallel version of our the calc_pi function from the previous exercise.
 Using the `@parallel` macro (along with a "reducer" operation).
 Since this takes just a second or two, you can test it interactively using a single processor core without submitting a PBS job.